 Video: "ASL Teaching: On Behalf of the Deaf Community" posted by the "ASL Teaching" channel.

-Employment: "... many of them (hearing instructors) are obtaining ASL teaching jobs traditionally held by Deaf people.
+"... many of them (hearing instructors) are obtaining ASL teaching jobs traditionally held by Deaf people.
 Despite the fact many Deaf ASL instructors are masters in ASL, they are often replaced by hearing people, many of whom are not as fluent in ASL and Deaf Culture. ..." -- Video above.

-Virtually all students shook their head.
+Virtually all students shook their heads.
 Apparently, the students were more educated about the history of First Nations and the white oppression.
-A white teacher teaching an indigenous language is absolutely unacceptable, period.
-Right next, I asked the students, "How many of you have expected a hearing instructor prior to the first day of your ASL 111 last semester?
+A white teacher teaching an indigenous language is absolutely no-no. Right next, I asked the students, "How many of you have expected a hearing instructor prior to the first day of your ASL 111 last semester?
 Raise your hands."
 Many students shyly or slowly raised their hands with a guilty giggle.
-It was a good learning opportunity for them to see audism of their own what they didn't see themselves despite knowing what audism was." -- Deaf ASL instructor.
+It was a good learning opportunity for them to see audism of their own what they overlooked themselves despite knowing what audism was." -- Deaf ASL instructor, J.L.

 Retrospection with a vigorous honesty is a good step.

 "Hearing friends ask me to perform certain words or phrases in BSL and it makes me uncomfortable, I will not enable parroting of this language without an understanding of the deaf community, I encourage people to learn properly, from a deaf teacher."
 [Ref]

 Refer a hearing person to Deaf resources, Deaf instructors, Deaf-run/Deaf-owned businesses, organizations, services, and materials including websites.